-“We’re providing the care they need, but also providing them with the engagement and opportunities they’re interested in and passionate about,” says Libbi Hash, national director of wellness and memory care programming at Carlsbad, California-based Kisco Senior Living.
+“We’re providing the care they need, but we are also providing them with the engagement and opportunities they’re interested in and passionate about,” says Libbi Hash, national director of wellness and memory care programming at Carlsbad, California-based Kisco Senior Living.

 “We have the comforting aspect, which can include pictures, videos, and memorabilia, and then we have the stimulating side of the program, which is more puzzles and cognitive games,” says Angela Martinez, executive director at Traditions at Reagan Park, a memory care and assisted living community in Avon, Indiana.

 “Each resident has a prop box individualized for them — their box contains both comforting objects and stimulating items centered around their life history, interests, and the things they enjoy,” says Martinez.
 “That box can be used by any of our team members, or the resident can use it independently if they aren’t interested in a group activity or choose to reminisce alone.”

-Memory box items may include:
+Memory box items may include any of the following:

 Visiting relatives can use the memory box as a conversation starter, says Martinez.
 A selection of familiar things can offer families quality time together without the pressure of finding something to talk about.

 Dementia care has come a long way since it became widely recognized in the late 1980s.
 In the past, participants in memory care activities were grouped based on their level of cognitive decline, resulting in less stimulation for those with late-stage dementia.
 Now, memory care communities are more likely to encourage participation based on a resident’s interest.

-Whether group activities center on a particular therapy, special occasion, or favorite hobby, the key is to provide an entry point for each resident, or a way for them to participate and feel included regardless of their stage of dementia.
+Whether group activities center on a particular therapy, special occasion, or favorite hobby, the key is to provide an entry point for each resident or a way for them to participate and feel included regardless of their stage of dementia.

 National Watermelon Day

 Celebrating “national days” and holidays like doughnut day, puzzle day, and grandkids day is one way memory care facilities foster community.
 Holiday celebrations add excitement and variety for residents.
-Martinez credits memory care activities director Makayla Keith for her creative approach to adapting activities so everyone at Traditions could celebrate National Watermelon Day.
+Martinez credits memory care activities director Makayla Keith for her creative approach to adapting activities so everyone at Traditions could celebrate National Watermelon Day:

 The celebration, of course, ended in all residents snacking on fresh watermelon!

 Similarly, memory care communities often enable gardening enthusiasts to enjoy their hobby no matter their level of cognition.
-Hash explains how it comes to life at Kisco.
+Hash explains how it comes to life at Kisco: